Ron Anderson (basketball, born 1958): Professional career

 Having had his best years with the Sixers, playing alongside Charles Barkley, he scored in double figures four of the five seasons he spent in Philadelphia, with a best output of 16.2 points per game in 1988–89.
 Anderson finished his NBA career with totals of 7,056 points (10.6 average), 2,312 rebounds (3.5) and 952 assists (1.4).
 He played at a top level until the age of 41, successively representing Montpellier Basket (1994–95, 1997–99), Maccabi Tel Aviv (1995–96), Le Mans SB (1996–97) and Angers BC 49 in the French and Israeli professional leagues.
 He also played with the Atlantic City Seagulls during 1995–96.
 He was the top scorer in France's Pro A top division in 1995.
 Injury and a failed knee operation while playing for Maccabi slowed him down subsequently.

 Anderson settled, got married and started a family in France.
-He continued to play semi-professionally with the basketball team of La Séguinière, helping that team win the French third division in 2003 and subsequently playing in the second French division.
+He continued to play semi-professionally with the basketball team of La Séguinière, helping that team win the Nationale Masculine 3 in 2003 and subsequently playing in the Nationale Masculine 2.
 In 2009, Anderson was inducted into the Fresno County Athletic Hall of Fame.
 At age 51, he scored 23 points in a game against Tourcoing in league play of France's second division.
 At age 52, he announced his final retirement on November 16, 2010, with his team sending him off at a last home game on November 27, 2010.

-Anderson has been a resident of Voorhees Township, New Jersey.